kathyzxu/embedOR/README.md

-# Testing embedOR algorithm on 15 datasets that have been previously visualized using TSNE and/or UMAP
+# Testing embedOR algorithm on datasets previously visualized using TSNE and/or UMAP

 Notes:
 * The only non-scRNA-seq datasets are Wikipedia (text) and CIFAR (images), both of which were embedded into vector representations using machine learning models.